sarbis/sarbis-blog/SQLServerDockerMac/SQLServerMac.md

 ## Summary

-With rather small effort it is possible to set up OS-independent SQL Server instance, which can be easily stopped, transferred to other environment, ran together with other versions / instances of SQL server etc. That gives a lot of flexibility and makes life much easier for many developers (especially those who are on Mac OS).
+To wrap this up I could say that with rather small effort it is possible to set up OS-independent SQL Server instance, which can be easily stopped, transferred to other environment, ran together with other versions / instances of SQL server etc. That gives a lot of flexibility and makes life much easier for many developers (especially those who are on Mac OS).
 And now it is even easier life for Mac OS people when there is sufficient SQL tool which is free and can run natively on their OS.